rpucella/rpucella.github.io/blog/_src/2025.posts/migrating-express-neutralinojs-2/_post.md

 Second, the `_fetch()` method, which is used by the three API methods `fetchImages`, `fetchImage`, and `addImage`, does the bulk of the work.
 It adds a `callId` to the JSON object representing the request (incrementing the `callId` for the next call) and sends the stringified JSON object over the WebSocket.
 It also sets up a dedicated event listener _for the specific `callId` that went out_ that waits for a message back from the WebSocket.
 When a message arrives, the listener checks if the `callId` matches the `callId` of the message it is associated with: if it's a match, then the message is taken to be the response and the `_fetch()` can return.
 If it's not a match, the message is discarded.
 (Don't worry — if that message was a response to some other request, then _that_ request's event listener will process the response.)
 To prevent a memory leak, when a response to a request is received, the event listener associated with the request self-destructs.

 Perhaps astonishingly, this works.
-I'm not sure how expensive it is to keep a long-running WebSocket open for each user session if we were to put this server online, but since this is meant as a step towards a single-user desktop application, I'm not particularly worried about this.
+I'm not sure how expensive it would be to keep a long-running WebSocket open for each user session if we were to put this server online, but since this is meant as a step towards a single-user desktop application, I'm not particularly worried about this.